Secluded Red Sand Beach on Kaihalulu Bay near Hana

 West Maui Mountains and volcano at Haleakalā National Park

 Immersed in the beauty of shimmering seas and simple pleasures

-On Maui’s north shore, watch windsurfers at Hookipa Beach.
+On Maui’s north shore, watch windsurfers at Ho'okipa Beach.
 In the south, Makena Beach, also known as Big Beach, beckons with a long, wide shoreline.
-Kaanapali Beach on the west side is popular with tourists and families; its golden sands are walkable, resort-accessible and close to shopping and dining.
-Speaking of colorful beaches, head to Maui’s east side to see the black-sand beach at Waianapanapa, the red sands at Kaihalulu Beach and the gray beach at Hamoa.
+Ka'anapali Beach on the west side is popular with tourists and families; its golden sands are walkable, resort-accessible and close to shopping and dining.
+Speaking of colorful beaches, head to Maui’s east side to see the Black Sand Beach at Wai'anapanapa, the Red Sand Beach at Kaihalulu Beach and the gray beach at the crescent-shaped Hamoa.